MaggieLK/fullstack.challenge/README.md

 Please add your answers to the questions below:

 1. How long did you spend on this challenge?

+4 and a half hours

 2. In your opinion, what are features that Double could work on that would be helpful for assistants when managing agendas?

+A place for notes - to help them remember personal details and keep the different executives they help straight so they can add a human touch in all their interactions.

 3. If you had more time, what would you add or change in the codebase?

+Well, I would do part 4 with more time (if you want me to continute working let me know).
+Also, in the select menu I ended up using the color as a the calendar name (but still filtering by id).
+I'd like to have an actual calendar name and maybe some styling on the dropdown menu.

 4. Do you have any constructive feedback that you would like to share with our team?

+Thanks for letting me start with 2 hours on Friday and then finish the other two hours this weekend!
+It definitely helped on a busy week!